gralhao/gralhao/docs/README.md

     }
 }
 ```
-After is necessary to set in ``composer.json`` file, the module namespace on autoload.
+It's necessary to set in ``composer.json`` file, the module namespace on autoload.
 ```json
 "autoload": {
     "psr-4": {